Author: Timo Laitinen

 The JIC fragment above resembles the following Java code:

 JIC Language defines many shortcuts that make it easier to define common types of element instances.
-Therefore the attribute instance can be omitted in many cases.
-The examples above can also be written in the following form:
+Therefore the attribute instance

 <calendar class="java.util.Calendar" instance="java.util.Calendar.getInstance()"/>